RaffelRavionaldo/Voice-AI-workflow/README.md

 embedding_source="openai",
 ```

-6. By default too, i use quantization for load mistral model, you can delete it and change the models with what you like (deepseek, llama or etc), but i recommend to use chat models, not base
+6. By default, I use quantization for loading the Mistral model from Huggingface.
+You can delete it and change the models with what you like (deepseek, llama, etc), but I recommend using chat models, not base models.

-App Flow:
+## App Flow:

-> User records the question --> Whisper generate text from user speech --> sends it to Conversational RAG --> checks if the chroma vector database is created or not, if not, create the chroma database --> answers user question --> sends the answer to TTS
+> User records the question --> Whisper generates text from user speech --> sends it to Conversational RAG --> checks if the chroma vector database is created or not, if not, create the chroma database --> answers user question --> sends the answer to TTS